newscoop/theme-Broadcaster/README.md

    * stream_b (Single-line Text) - mount point of your second stream (default: sourcefabric_b)
    * port (Single-line Text) - Port used by your stream (default is: 8000)

 In the Newscoop administration interface, click **Configure** on the main navigation menu, then **Article Types**.
-If the news, page and show Article Types are not listed, you will have to create them, as shown in the manual chapter [Article Types](http://sourcefabric.booktype.pro/newscoop-42-for-journalists-and-editors/article-types/).
+If the Article Types shown above are not listed, you will have to create them, as shown in the manual chapter [Article Types](http://sourcefabric.booktype.pro/newscoop-42-for-journalists-and-editors/article-types/).
 Then the list of Article Types should look like this:

 ![List of Article Types](documentation/Screenshot-Article_Types.png)